Atsushi Wakabayashi (若林厚史)

 Originally, it was never Atsushi Wakabayashi’s intention to become an animator.
 It wasn’t until one day (most likely 1985 but not after), whilst looking for employment, that Wakabayashi applied to the Tatsunoko Anime Art Institute.
 He attended for a year, where he met frequent collaborator and personal friend, Norio Matsumoto.
 After passing the testing, he became a freelance animator – his first credited appearance: an inbetweener on Toei’s Maple Story Monogatari in 1986.

 Perhaps what Wakabayashi is best known for are active displays of motion and weighted scenes of combat.
 Often he will forego realism for the sake of the movement, often simplifying character designs in order to make them easier to animate.
 His technique forces hands, feet, and faces to become more rounded, while limbs become more lanky.
-However, while in this style, expression become nearly cartoony, and tend to underline the drama of the motion.
-To rectify this, Wakabayashi would later turn to character animator and Pierrot stalwart, Inoue Atsuko.
-Over all Wakabayashi can be considered as an action animator with a variant of the Kanada style.
+However, while in this style, expression become nearly cartoony, and tends to underline the drama of the motion.
+To rectify this, Wakabayashi turned to character animator and Pierrot stalwart, Inoue Atsuko.
+Over all Wakabayashi can be considered as an action animator with a variant of the Kanada style (thought when he first began, he had no idea who Yoshinori Kanada was, his Kanada-isims in YYH was from Shinbo’s storyboard).

 A master of depicting of movement into depth, Wakabayashi’s characters are quick to dart back and forth from the background to the foreground in smooth kineticism.
 This technique is most often employed in scenes were he also story-boarded, choosing to cut on these motions to convey a continuous movement from shot to shot (see Naruto 30 as Anko rushes through the trees).
 In this regard, Wakabayashi’s storyboards are often designed with particular animators in mind, and are sometimes so demanding that not even he can keep up with them.